 Sources are one of the most important filters you need to consider when you’re filtering the news, because they determine what you do and don’t see.

 For Benzinga Pro, the main newswire is Benzinga Wire.
 Benzinga Signals is also popular because it highlights activity like option trades and trading halts.

-Press Releases give you an ongoing stream of all press releases from companies via our partner distributors.
+Press Releases give you a continuous stream of all the press releases from companies via our partner distributors.
 You can also filter this further by press release distributor to filter the noise.

 The SEC source—you guessed it—gives you a feed of SEC filings.

 If you’re looking for news out of Asia, then you might want a news source like Jiji Press.

 For Benzinga Pro, Partner Links will share news from our partners such as Reuters, Seeking Alpha and many more.

 The more news sources you select, the more news you’re going to get.
 And on the flip side, the fewer sources, the less news you’ll get.
 Luckily, no matter what sources you choose, you can continue to filter the news even further to get a curated feed of news.

 Categories and Sectors